Is a "leaky" gut a proven medical diagnosis?

 Diet plays a role.
-A diet low in fiber and high in sugar and saturated fats, will increase your normal permeability.
+A diet low in fiber and high in sugar and saturated fats will increase your normal permeability.
 Heavy alcohol.
 Stress.
-Also seem to negative effect on a healthy mucosal lining.
+It also seems to have a negative effect on a healthy mucosal lining.

 Increased intestinal permeability plays a role in certain gastrointestinal conditions such as celiac disease, Crohn’s disease, and irritable bowel syndrome.
 The biggest question is whether or not a leaky gut may cause problems elsewhere in the body.

 Some studies show that leaky gut may be associated with other autoimmune diseases.
-Yet there are not clinical studies in humans clearly showing this.
+Yet there are no clinical studies in humans clearly showing this.